-Analysis of liquid samples for ethanol content employs headspace gas chromatography with dual capillary columns and flame ionization detectors.
+Analysis of blood samples for ethanol content employs headspace gas chromatography with dual capillary columns and flame ionization detectors.
 One column is used for quantification, while the other is used as the confirming column.
 Only an established, validated method will be used for analysis for ethanol by headspace gas chromatography.
+All testing will be done in the controlled environment of the limited access toxicology lab.